Malevolent Spirits: Mononogatari

 Malevolent Spirits: Mononogatari (もののがたり, Mononogatari) is a Japanese manga series written and illustrated by Onigunsou.
-It was first serialized in Shueisha's seinen manga magazine Miracle Jump from April 2014 to December 2015 and it was later transferred to Ultra Jump in January 2016.
-An anime television series adaptation by Bandai Namco Pictures premiered in January 2023.
+It was first serialized in Shueisha's seinen manga magazine Miracle Jump from April 2014 to December 2015, and it was later transferred to Ultra Jump where it continued from January 2016 to June 2023.
+An anime television series adaptation by Bandai Namco Pictures was broadcast from January to March 2023.
+A second season aired from July to September 2023.